- Employee Gifts

 A gift of cash, regardless of the amount, is considered additional wages and is subject to employment taxes (FICA) and withholding taxes.

 If an employer gives gift certificates, debit cards, or similar items that are convertible to cash, their value is considered additional wages, regardless of the amount.
+However, an employee can receive customized holiday gifts in the form of physical gifts such as mugs, water bottles, other paraphernalia, or even food (visit this website to learn more) during the holiday season, and these are usually not considered taxable.

 If, as a means of promoting goodwill, an employer makes a general distribution of hams and turkeys to employees, they would not be taxable to the employee and would be deductible by the employer.
 That also goes for a coupon that is nontransferable and convertible only into a turkey, ham, gift basket, or the like at a particular establishment.
 However, if that coupon can be converted into cash, then the value would be treated as employee wages.